kprokopik/PNES/README.md

 # PNES
-Project for uniwersity based on PT-NET
+Project for university based on PT-NET